palomaquiroz/1stWeekNews/README.md

 ## Getting Started

 ### Executing
-You can download the project from this repository and open the 'index.html' file on your browser to see the template or you can access it clicking on its [GithubPage](https://palomaquiroz.github.io/1stWeekNews/)
+1st week project: You can download the project from this repository and open the 'index.html' file on your browser to see the template or you can access it clicking on its [GithubPage](https://palomaquiroz.github.io/1stWeekNews/)

+2nd week project: You can download the project from this repository and open the 'deepmind-tells-google-no-idea-make-ai-less-toxic.html' file on your browser to see the template or you can access it clicking on its [GithubPage](https://palomaquiroz.github.io/1stWeekNews/deepmind-tells-google-no-idea-make-ai-less-toxic.html)

 And that's it! :smile: